remix-run/remix-website/data/posts/server-components.md

 ## Our Biggest Concern

-Server components also complicate your code in order to use them, and this is our biggest concern.
+Server components complicate your code in order to use them.
+This is our biggest concern.

 So far what we've discussed are tradeoffs in a silly demo toy app.
 While instructive, it's still a bit speculative on how the tradeoffs will pan out in the real world.